segmentio/segment-docs/src/engage/user-subscriptions/subscription-sql.md

 ### Select a warehouse and preview your query

-After you write your SQL query, click **Warehouse name** from the Configure screen to select the data warehouse you'd like to query.
+Once you write your SQL query, click **Warehouse name** from the Configure screen to select the data warehouse you'd like to query.

 Before you schedule your sync intervals, click **Preview** to preview and validate your results.
-To see subscription statuses for a particular profile, select a user row, then select the **Identities** tab.

-### Select a warehouse and preview your query

-After you write your SQL query, click **Warehouse name** from the Configure screen to select the data warehouse you'd like to query.

-Before you schedule your sync intervals, click **Preview** to preview and validate your results.
 To see subscription statuses for a particular profile, select a user row, then select the Identities tab.

 ### Schedule sync intervals

-After you connect a warehouse and preview your query, schedule sync intervals to import subscription data from your warehouse to Engage:
+You can schedule sync intervals to import subscription data from your warehouse to Engage:

 1. From the Configure screen, click **Schedule**.
 2. Add a SQL job name and description.